Our favourite boutique guesthouse in Cyprus: a gorgeous, spoiling hideaway in the foothills of the Troodos Mountains”

 - This is (as you may have gathered) our favourite hideaway in Cyprus: a place that works on every level, and relaxes you deeply

 - The spread of mezes which the beaming chef Eleftheria delivered for dinner was the tastiest Cypriot meal of our trip

 - The Schoolmaster’s House would be great for a family of 4-6, and you could put the in-laws in the adjoining Gatehouse

-- In the cooler months, the candlelit ambiance (with burning brazier and blankets for the courtyard) is truly romantic, especially after Loukas’ massage
+- In cooler months, the candlelit court (with burning brazier) is truly romantic, especially after Loukas’ massage

-- There’s plenty to do nearby – forest trails and waterfalls in Troodos, ancient ruins at Kourion, Crusader Castles at Kolossi and Limassol – but it’s also a sublime spot to do nothing at all
+- There’s loads to explore nearby – forest trails and waterfalls, ancient ruins and Crusader castles – but it’s also a sublime spot to do nothing at all

 - Rates are a little higher than you might expect for the room size, but when you get there you’ll see why

-- The pool is fairly small, unheated and enclosed; but there are loungers and it's perfect for cooling off in the baking Cypriot summer
+- The pool is unheated and enclosed; but there are loungers and it's perfect for cooling off in the baking Cypriot summer

 - It’s not very toddler-friendly (though older children will be fine)